YanLien/linux_syscall_api/README.md

 # Linux_syscall_api

-The project is a simple implementation of system calls in posix compliant operating systems.
+The project, written by Rust, is a compatibility layer for linux syscalls on different operating systems.